system-fab/protobuf_lkm/README.md

 > There is no use of dynamic memory allocation, se [here](https://pbtools.readthedocs.io/en/latest/#memory-management) for more details

 ## How to "build"
-Since this library is based on [pbtools](https://github.com/eerimoq/pbtools), this library is imported as a git submodule, to get it run:
+Since this library is based on [pbtools](https://github.com/eerimoq/pbtools), it is imported as a git submodule, and it is used to compose the python module:
 ```shell
 git submodule update --init --recursive
 ```
-Then run this to setup the library
+Then run this to build the python module:
 ```shell
 make protobuf_lkm
 ```